-Pupils' achievements are recognised with the AQA Award Scheme (UAS).
-This gives access to a great number of units and can be tailored to pupils' preferences.
-Pupils can be presented with a certificate for each unit that they have completed.
-It is likely that pupils will achieve between 6 and 10 unit awards over the 2-year course.
+Students' achievements are recognised with the AQA Award Scheme (UAS).
+This gives access to a great number of units and can be tailored to students' preferences.
+Students can be presented with a certificate for each unit that they have completed.
+It is likely that students will achieve between 6 and 10 unit awards over the 2-year course.